 EfD is developing an actionable research agenda that supports an efficient low-carbon transition in low- and middle-income countries.
 The agenda will combine strategies that also improve gender equity.
 The project is supported by the International Development Research Centre (IDRC).

 The negative impacts of climate change will be felt the hardest by countries in the Global South.
 This demands an increased focus on strengthening the capacity of key policy actors to integrate environmental sustainability into economic decision-making.
-The research task involves an extensive scoping process, that will feed into IDRC’s 2030 strategic vision and support in the implementation of National Determined Contributions (NDCs).
+The research task involves an extensive scoping process, that will feed into IDRC’s 2030 strategic vision and support the implementation of National Determined Contributions (NDCs).

 The high-level agenda will include:

 - Identification of research needs given national policy scenarios (including NDCs) to support the evidence-based implementation

 - Identifying the potential of policy instruments in enabling a conducive environment for an inclusive transition toward a sustainable society